OSsunNO/BTTF/README.md

 </em></p>

 ### Dataset
-The '/dataset' folder contains all the data necessary for model training.
+The `/dataset` directory contains the datasets used for model training and evaluation.

 # Quick Start
+ - The framework can be easily reproduced by running the Jupyter Notebook (`.ipynb`) files within each `{model_name}_{horizon_length}` directory.
+ - Each directory includes Jupyter Notebook files corresponding to four benchmark datasets.

 # Citation
 ### If our work was helpful in your research, please kindly cite this work: